notofonts/noto-docs/src/miniarticles/NotoSansPalmyrene.md

 # Noto Sans Palmyrene

-Noto Sans Palmyrene is a sanserif design intended for general use for the Palmyrene script.
+Noto Sans Palmyrene is a sanserif design for texts in the historical Palmyrene script.

-It contains 57 glyphs and 1 OpenType features, and supports 36 characters from the Unicode blocks: Palmyrene.
+Noto Sans Palmyrene has multiple weights, contains 57 glyphs, and supports 36 characters: Palmyrene.

 ## Supported writing systems